jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 <sub> Table 1.
 Structure of the backscatter values for VV- and VH-polarization for the five main land cover classes </sub>

 > ___
-> ### Question
->
-> __Question 3.1f:__ What are significant differences in the calculated median and standard deviation values for each class (F, NF, P, W and B) for VV-polarization?
+> #### *Question E.1-5: What are significant differences in the calculated median and standard deviation values for each class (F, NF, P, W and B) for VV-polarization?
 Which class shows the lowest and highest backscatter values?
 >
-> __Question 3.1g:__ What land cover classes are easy to separate based on their backscatter value ranges for either VV- and VH-polarization?
+> #### *Question E.1-6:__ What land cover classes are easy to separate based on their backscatter value ranges for either VV- and VH-polarization?
 > ___

 #### 4. Calculating “VV-VH backscatter ratio” and RGB composite creation